LukeHebert/bcrseq_primers/README.md

 These scripts aid in the generation of BCRseq "OE-RT-PCR" and "Nested" primers for any organism (any organism for which the user possesses heavy and light chain V and C gene sequences; see "Helpful Resources" below).
 In this repository, ferret sequences are used as example to demonstrate necessary inputs and expected outputs.

 ### Notes & caveats:
 - The most useful script here is `generate_primers.py`.
-It helps create the highly multiplexed forward (V gene) primers, which is usually the most tedious component of designing OE-RT-PCR primers.
+It helps create the highly multiplexed forward (V gene) primers, which is arguably the most tedious component of designing OE-RT-PCR primers.
 - These scripts cannot be used alone for perfect primer generation.
 Primers must be tested to the user's satisfaction *in vitro* to ensure e.g. expected amplicon length and/or breadth of gene capture.
 - Currently, the "overlap" and "common" subsequences of primers required for overlap-extension-RT-PCR must be added manually.